Avaiga/taipy-doc/docs/manuals/userman/data-integration/data-node-config.md

 %}
 ```

-In lines 4-6, we configure a simple pickle data node with the id "date_cfg".
+In lines 4-6, we configure a simple pickle data node with the id "date".
 The scope is `SCENARIO` (default value), and default data is provided.

-In lines 8-11, we add another pickle data node configuration with the id "model_cfg".
+In lines 8-11, we add another pickle data node configuration with the id "model".
 The default `SCENARIO` scope is used.
 Since the data node config corresponds to a
 pre-existing pickle file, a default path "path/to/my/model.p" is provided.
 We also
 added an optional custom description.